User Tools

 Any student wishing to declare a major in the Department of Mathematics and Statistics needs to be admitted to Harpur College of Arts and Sciences first; otherwise, the declaration can not be processed.

-Note that a student may earn a maximum of one major from the same department.
-For example, no one can double major in mathematics and actuarial science, or a BA degree in Mathematics and a BS degree in Mathematics, etc. However, students are encouraged to explore double major options with a major from a different department.
+Note that a student can only earn one major at maximum from the same department.
+Hence, no one can double major in mathematics and actuarial science, or obtain a BA degree in Statistics and a BS degree in Mathematics, etc. However, students are encouraged to explore double major options from a different department.

 2023/04/05 16:28 · qiao